EXPEDITION TO CHICAGO AND HOUSTON

 On July 14, 2017, 30 fellows will be selected to take part in the trip.
-From June 17 until October 1, with the backing and guidance of the Expedition’s organisers, fellows will co-author a memo of strategy & communication recommendations, while also having the possibility to develop their own projects aimed at modernising and realigning transatlantic relations, using the opinion consensus achieved during the debate as a springboard.
+From July 19 until October 1, with the backing and guidance of the Expedition’s organisers, fellows will co-author a memo of strategy & communication recommendations, while also having the possibility to develop their own projects aimed at modernising and realigning transatlantic relations, building upon the ideas and opinion consensus achieved during the debate as a springboard.
 Compromise and teamwork will be essential if fellows' diverse range of opinions and interests are to be translated into concrete policy proposals.

 The second phase is a relatively long one, not due to a particularly heavy time commitment requirement, but so as to accomodate participants' work and vacation schedules.
 Fellows aren't expected to work continuously throughout this period; other than a few Skype calls, participants will have a high degree of flexibity as to when they work on the collaborative memo.

 The Expedition (October 9-14, 2017)

 Monday: Fellows will arrive in Chicago, and will be free to discover the city during the day.
 The second Expedition kicks off with a joint meeting and dinner in the early evening.

 Tuesday: In the morning, fellows will meet each other and prepare, as a group, for a later presentation of the memo before experts and stakeholders.
 The afternoon and evening will provide further time for exploring Chicago together, and for participating in cultural events.

 Wednesday: A series of encounters and discussions with military, political, business and civil society stakeholders, who will offer their feedback on the policy recommendations set out in the memo, giving constructive advice as well as careful criticism.
 In the evening, the trip will move on to the second leg, in Houston.